dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains X             => [F] a T(X,G)
             | F and G contain X             => c [T(X,F)] a T(X,G)

+For performance, we should optimize conditional branches to avoid copying.

+        T(X, [L][R]if) => [T(X,L)][T(X,R)]if

-We also need a simple comment to record the variable names.
+We can use a simple comment to record the variable names.

         -> X; EXPR
-            is encoded as
+            becomes
         "lambda X"(a2)d T(X,EXPR)

 It makes sense to record variable names as comments, given that's very often how we use them.
 In any case, to read it back out we'd need to propagate the variable back into our program whenever we see the lambda comment.
-This feature is easily extended to multiple arguments, and feasibly optimized for conditional behaviors.
+This feature is easily extended to multiple arguments.

 ## Arrays and In-place Updates

-We can support in-place updates for arrays assuming two conditions:
+Awelon doesn't have an array data type, but we can use annotations and accelerators to insist on array representation where beneficial for lists.
+In-place mutation of arrays is also valuable for efficiency, avoiding unnecessary intermediate copies.
+We can support these in-place updates assuming two conditions:

 * we hold the unique reference to the array
 * we accelerate indexed access to the array

-The benefit of in-place updates is efficiency - less copying, less garbage.

-Awelon's explicit copy and drop makes it relatively easy to track dynamically whether we hold the unique reference to an array.
-We can also use copy-on-write techniques to make it true, in case it was not.
-Then we can update the array in place.
-Instead of copying the array for every update, we copy a shared array once if necessary then edit in place until we explicitly copy the array value.
-Besides arrays, in-place updates might also be supported for records.
+Awelon's explicit copy and drop makes it relatively easy to track dynamically whether we hold a unique reference to an array.
+We can leverage copy-on-write techniques if necessary, to obtain a unique reference upon the first update.
+Then further updates (until we copy the array to share it again) could update in place.
+This feature would enable Awelon systems to effectively work with arrays for many algorithms.

 ## Generic Programming in Awelon

-Awelon does not have built-in support for generic programming.
-For example, we cannot add two numbers without either knowing their type or being handed the appropriate `add` function as an argument.
-But it might be worth exploring staged programming models that can propagate the necessary `add` function into an algorithm and specialize the code.
+A typical example of generic programming is that `add` should add two numbers of the same type, without local knowledge of the type involved.
+This might be achieved by Haskell type classes or Rust traits.
+Unfortunately, Awelon does not provide any built-in features for generic programming, so it will eventually need to be explicitly modeled.